janko/rodauth-rails/README.md

 ```

 This approach can be used even if you're using a 3rd-party service for
-transactional emails, where emails are sent via API requests instead of
+transactional emails, where emails are sent via HTTP instead of SMTP.
+Whatever
-SMTP.
-Whatever the `create_*_email` block returns will be passed to
+the `create_*_email` block returns will be passed to `send_email`, so you can
-`send_email`, so you can be creative.
+be creative.

 ### Migrations